VHT Home

 The Seneca Trail crosses School Rd.
 Here the blue blazed trail to Fort Hill and Dryer Rd.
 Park goes straight west.
 The Seneca Trail turns along the roadside of School Rd. and then west on Boughton Hill Rd. to the first driveway to the south.

-Boughton Hill Rd. to Great Brook Bridge
+Boughton Hill Rd. to Bloomfield Rd and Boughton Park

 There is parking off of Boughton Hill Rd.
 The trail begins along the "farm driveway" and passes the large metal barn.
 It then enters meadow and woodland.
 The surface is grass and dirt.
 This section parallels Great Brook for a way and is one of the prettiest trail sections.